 The Moabite language was also very similar to Hebrew but probably written with a Phoenician script.
 Now considered to be a dialect of Hebrew (see https://en.wikipedia.org/wiki/Moabite_language).

 The Ammonite language was also very similar to Hebrew and used the Hebrew script.
 Not considered to be a distinct language from Hebrew (see https://en.wikipedia.org/wiki/Ammonite_language).

 The people of Tyre and Sidon would both have spoken the Phoenician language, which was very close to Hebrew in both grammar and vocabulary (see https://en.wikipedia.org/wiki/Phoenician_language).

-All of these languages or dialects were very close to Biblical Hebrew, but would have required some knowledge of the differences in order to make communication easy.
-Some of the differences are features that make these languages more similar to Aramaic (the language that the Babylonians spoke).
-Overall, if Jeremiah had to communicate with people who spoke the surrounding languages, he would have needed to understand greater differences than just accents, but not as great as the differences between English and any other language.
-For many of the local languages, the differences may have been just a little bit more than the differences between Australian English and American or Indian English.
-Comprehension between the languages is apparently easy, but some confusion may arise at times.
+All of these languages or dialects were close to Biblical Hebrew – although some of them used different scripts.
+Some of the differences were features that made these languages more similar to Aramaic (the language spoken by the Chaldeans).
+Overall, if Jeremiah had to communicate with people from the surrounding nations, it would have been worse than just trying to understand different accents, but not as great as the difference between English and French.

 The yoke was a strong visual message of servitude.
 It could communicate without words, and would be remembered by the envoys even if verbal communication failed.